CCTV and Personal Information

 - The release form should be considered a contract and signed by both parties

-NWLDC CCTV Subject Access Request (Individual) (PDF Document, 0.24 Mb)
+Schedule(2) CCTV Secondary Access Disclosure Form (PDF Document, 0.14 Mb)

 Additional information about CCTV in general can also be obtained from the relevant links section of this page: